 Please note however that this might, again, inadvertently affect other portions of the website by overwriting the Parent Element’s style.
 Only use as last resort and only with the Precise Selector method.

-Inside of this template is where you will want to apply the Styling.
+Inside of this snippet is where you will want to apply the Styling.
 Copy the previous Selector that you’ve chosen and use the same format as in the below pictures to apply the style.

 If you used the Class Selector: